Nightfall (1956 film): Plot

 At night on a busy Los Angeles sidewalk, James "Jim" Vanning (Aldo Ray) wanders aimlessly, avoiding bright lights and police cars, while he's being watched by another man, later revealed to be insurance investigator Ben Fraser (James Gregory).
 At a corner, Fraser asks Vanning for a light, and the two men chat briefly, with Vanning revealing that he is a veteran who fought on Okinawa in the war.
 Vanning enters a bar, sitting next to Marie Gardner (Anne Bancroft), who has been nursing her drink because she has no cash to pay for it.
 Vanning pays for her drink, and the two have dinner together.
 As happens several times in the film, the scenes with Vanning are intercut with scenes of Fraser and his wife (Jocelyn Brando) discussing Vanning, who is wanted for murder.
 Fraser's real interest is in retrieving $350,000 in stolen money for his company.

 At dinner, Marie reveals that she is a model, while Vanning is a commercial artist who has lived in several places but does not say much else about his past.
 Leaving the restaurant, Marie and Vanning are encountered by two thuggish men, John (Brian Keith) and "Red" (Rudy Bond).
 They thank Marie for distracting Vanning and she quickly goes away.
-The two men drive Vanning to a deserted spot by some oil pumps, demanding that Vanning tell them where to find the $350,000 that he took from them and threatening to torture him.
+The two men drive Vanning to a deserted spot by some oil pumps, demanding that Vanning tell them where to find the $350,000 that he took from them and threatening him with torture.
 Vanning insists that he does not know where the money is.
 The men discover a slip of paper with Marie's name, address, and phone number.

 In intermittent flashbacks, the story of Vanning's troubles is revealed.
-Near the town of Moose, Wyoming, Vanning and his friend Dr. Edward Gurston ("Doc") have been camping, hunting, and fishing.
+Near the town of Moose, Wyoming, Vanning and his friend Dr. Edward "Doc" Gurston have been camping, hunting, and fishing.
 As they plan to leave because of an impending snowstorm, they see a car go off the road.
 John, whose arm has been fractured, and Red, emerge from the wreck.
 While Doc tends to John's arm, it is revealed that a bank has been robbed of $350,000 and a guard has been killed.
 Red pulls out a gun.
 The thieves are going to steal Doc's car, but wanting no witnesses, Red shoots Doc with a rifle that he places in Vanning's hand and then shoots Vanning with a pistol to make the scene look like a murder-suicide.
 The shot misses Vanning, but Red believes he's dead because a ricocheted piece of rock had struck Vanning and drawn blood.
 When Vanning comes to, he finds the men and the car gone, but discovers that they had taken Doc's medical bag instead of the one with the money.
 The killers soon realize their mistake and return.
 Vanning flees with the money through the snow to a deserted shack.